Digital Nomad Life in Harbour Island, Bahamas

 We asked people in Harbour Island if they could share any humorous cultural blunders they commited.
 They wrote:

 "When visiting Harbour Island in the Bahamas, it's important to respect the local customs and traditions.
 Avoid wearing revealing clothing, especially in religious or formal settings, as it is considered disrespectful.
 It's also considered rude to take photos of locals without their permission, so always ask first.
 Bahamians are generally friendly and polite, so avoid being loud, aggressive, or confrontational.
 It's also considered impolite to refuse an invitation to join in a local event or celebration.
 When dining, remember that it's customary to say "please" and "thank you" to your server.
 Also, tipping is expected in restaurants, so be sure to leave a gratuity of around 15-20%.
 Avoid discussing sensitive topics such as politics, religion, or racial issues, as these can be seen as disrespectful.
 Lastly, remember to respect the environment.
 Don't litter, and avoid touching or disturbing the local wildlife.
-The Bahamas is known for its beautiful beaches and marine life, and it's important to help preserve these natural resources for future generations," remarked one foreigner who made the move to Harbour Island.
+The Bahamas is known for its beautiful beaches and marine life, and it's important to help preserve these natural resources for future generations," said one person in Harbour Island.

 Get Quote